ckaestne/seai/assignments/I3_requirements_risks.md

 First, identify the goals for the new feature in the dashcam.
 Break down goals into *organizational objectives*, *leading indicators*, *user outcomes*, and *model properties* and provide corresponding measures you could use to assess how well you achieve the goals.
 Provide a brief description how goals relate to each other (e.g., “better model accuracy should help with higher user satisfaction”).
 Organizational objectives and leading indicators should be stated from the perspective of the company (not the partnering non-profits or authorities).
 For user outcomes and model properties make clear to which users or models the goal refer; you may state different goals for different users.
 Your list of goals should be reasonably comprehensive and may include multiple goals at each level.

 Second, think about what could go wrong by performing a fault tree analysis.
 Start with a top event being a violation of a system requirement (i.e., the system failing to achieve a desired organizational objective) and break it into intermediate and basic events (which may correspond to a violation of an environmental assumption or an AI component failing to satisfy its specification).
-List possible casues of the system-level failure by identifying minimal cut sets and suggest strategies for mitigating them.
+List possible causes of the system-level failure by identifying minimal cut sets and suggest strategies for mitigating them.
 Mitigation strategies will typically be at the system level, outside of the AI component itself.
 Briefly explain how each suggested mitigation strategy can (partially for fully) address the risk.

 ## Deliverable